johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   (From Pscycology of the fighting man)

 - Can satiate desire by thinking-about  or being-aware-of desire.
 Don't necessarily have to indulge the desire.
 - How do you know you're not a brain in a vat?
 Turns outs, you are a brain in a vat!
   Everything you are, think, see, feel is electrical signals.  - Elon Musk
+- Notie your emotions, dont necessarily act on them.
+(EQ)

 # Strict with yourself, Lenient with others (Extreme Ownership)